-You must not practise naturopathic medicine in British Columbia, or use the restricted titles of "physician", "doctor", or the abbreviation "Dr.", until you have obtained full (practising) registration with the College.
+You must not practise naturopathic medicine in British Columbia, or use the restricted titles of "physician", "doctor", or the abbreviation "Dr.", until you have obtained Naturopathic Medicine: Full registration with the College.
 Visit the College's website for information on applying for registration.